mirnovov/heraldtron/README.md

 * `DISCORD_TOKEN`: The Discord Developer API token.
 * `GCS_TOKEN`: The Google Cloud Platform API key.
 Custom Search must be enabled for this key.
 * `GCS_CX`: The Programmable Search engine identifier.
-* `MAINTAINER`: The internal Discord user integer (*not* the tag plus 4-digit unique number) that is messaged when errors occur.

 Additionally, the `!artifact` command requires a number of museum and institutional API keys, which are specified below: